Who Is a Philanthropist? Sharing Stories of Service

-- People serve others in a variety of ways.
+- give examples of people serving others in a variety of ways.

-- People serve for a variety of reasons.
+- recognize that people serve for a variety of reasons.

-- Service of all types provides common rewards.
+- become aware that service of all types provides common rewards.

-Prepare speakers ahead of time for their visit by asking them to be ready to share a story that explains why they choose to serve.
+- Prepare speakers for their visit by asking them to be ready to share what they do, how they got involved, what they needed to know, and why they choose to serve.

-A Word About Reflection: A teacher should gauge what he or she feels will work best for reflection: a whole class discussion, asking for volunteers to share after completing a reflection, or keeping written reflections private.
-The type of reflection a teacher asks students to do can depend on several factors, including the time left after other activities are completed, the tone of the class, how personal the reflection topic may be, and how strong the class bond is.
+A Word About Reflection: Reflection may take the form of a whole class discussion, asking for volunteers to share after completing a reflection, or keeping written reflections private.
+The type of reflection can depend on several factors, including the time left after other activities are completed, the tone of the class, how personal the reflection topic may be, and how strong the class bond is.

-Before the day of the speaker visit, prepare students to share their own stories.
-This may include having students ask their families about the organizations they support, as well as reminding students of their involvement in service through school-led activities.
-Do not require all students to share.
-Some students may wish to share stories about receiving the philanthropy of others.
+Before the day of the speaker visit, ask the youth to collect their own stories about ways they take action for the common good.
+They may ask their families about the organizations they support, as well as recall their involvement in service through school-led activities.
+Do not require all to share.
+Some may wish to share stories about receiving the philanthropy of others.

 Before the speakers visit, you may wish to help youth prepare questions to ask the guests.
 Remind them of ways to show respectful attention and generous listening.
 Let them know that the guests represent nonprofits in the community that do philanthropic work that addresses needs.
 What they do makes the community better for all, and it is appropriate to thank the guest for their service.